lemerleau/aRNAque/README.md

 - [images](images/): The plots (in pdf) used in the paper and the Python notebook code is in: [notebook/plots.ipynb](notebook/plots.ipynb).
 - [src](src/): The source codes organized in three main parts:

-    - [utility.py](src/utility.py): set of basic python functions usefull for our EA implementation.
+    - [Utilities](src/utilities/): set of basic python functions usefull for our EA implementation and the script implementing the folding tool wrappers.

-    - [Landscape.py](src/Landscape.py): python class containing the information about the landscape to optimise.

     - [aRNAque.py](src/aRNAque.py): it contains the EA implementation, the initialization, mutation, selection and EA functions.

 # Requirements